solmazkh114/Disaster_tweets_classification/README.md

-# Disaster Tweets: A text clessification task
+# Disaster Tweets: A text classification task

 This project is among Kaggle competition projects with aims to classify tweets into two classes: the one that are about a disaster and the one which are not.
 You can find the dataset [here](https://www.kaggle.com/competitions/nlp-getting-started/overview).
 We provided two Notebook files: one for machine learning algorithms and the other one for deep learning algorithm (LSTM) and a LLM (Bert).